Akihito: Post-abdication

+In August 2023, Akihito and Michiko visited the tennis court where they first met and interacted with members of the organization responsible for its upkeep.

+With the death of Princess Yuriko in November 2024, Akihito became the oldest living member of the Japanese imperial family.

 Health

 Emperor Akihito underwent surgery for prostate cancer on 14 January 2003.
 Later in 2011 he was admitted to hospital suffering from pneumonia.
 In February 2012, it was announced that the Emperor would be having a coronary examination; he underwent successful heart bypass surgery on 18 February 2012.
 In July 2018, he suffered from nausea and dizziness due to insufficient blood flow to his brain.
 In January 2020, he temporarily lost consciousness and collapsed at his residence, though "no abnormalities" were detected in his brain.
 He was diagnosed with heart failure in July 2022.

-Issue
+In 2025, Akihito was diagnosed with myocardial ischemia and supraventricular tachycardia.

+Children

-Akihito and Michiko have three children (two sons and a daughter).
+Akihito and Michiko have two sons and a daughter.

 Ichthyological research

-In extension of his father's interest in marine biology, who published taxonomic works on the Hydrozoa, the Emperor emeritus is a published ichthyological researcher, and has specialized in studies within the taxonomy of the family Gobiidae.
+In extension of his father's interest in marine biology, who published taxonomic works on the Hydrozoa, the Emperor Emeritus is a published ichthyological researcher, and has specialized in studies within the taxonomy of the family Gobiidae.
 He has written papers for scholarly journals such as Gene, Ichthyological Research, and the Japanese Journal of Ichthyology.

 He has also written papers about the history of science during the Edo and Meiji eras, which were published in Science and Nature.
 In 2005, a newly described goby was named Exyrias akihito in his honour, and in 2007 a genus Akihito of gobies native to Vanuatu also received his name.
 In 2021, the Imperial Household Agency announced Akihito had discovered two new species of goby fish.
-The discovery was cataloged in an English-language journal published by the Ichthyological Society of Japan.
+The discovery was catalogued in an English-language journal published by the Ichthyological Society of Japan.

-In 1965, then-Crown Prince Akihito sent 50 Nile tilapia to Thai emperor Bhumibol Adulyadej in response to a request for fish that could solve malnutrition issues in the country.
+In 1965, then-Crown Prince Akihito sent 50 Nile tilapia to Thai King Bhumibol Adulyadej in response to a request for fish that could solve malnutrition issues in the country.
 The species has since become a major food source in Thailand and a major export.